 Chapter 14 – Counties, Cities, Villages & Townships

-14.13 Making Your Voice Heard in Local Government
+14.13 Public Participation & Making Your Voice Heard in Local Government

 Residents of Ohio have many ways to engage in local government and influence policymaking.
-Public participation allows individuals and groups to contribute to decision-making and governance, providing opportunities to voice concerns and advocate for important issues.
-Whether attending public meetings, serving on advisory committees, or participating in local political parties, residents can actively shape their communities and make their voices heard.
+Public participation refers to how individuals and groups take part in government decision-making by sharing ideas, raising concerns, and contributing input on public issues.
+Through activities such as attending public meetings, serving on advisory committees, or participating in local political parties, residents can shape their communities and influence local decisions.

 Attend Public Meetings